Cody-no/ModMail/README.md

 - `token` is your bot account's token from the Discord Developer Portal.
 This value can be set in a `modmail.env` file.
 - `OPENAI_API_KEY` should also be placed in `modmail.env` if you use the AI features.
 - `guild_id` is your server's ID.
+- `category_id` keeps the legacy category identifier available for integrations that still expect it.
+Set it to the category that previously held individual ticket channels (or keep it aligned with your forum's category).
-- `category_id` is the ID of the category that tickets to be created in.
+- `forum_channel_id` is the ID of the forum channel where ticket threads should be created.
 You will have to create this yourself.
 - `log_channel_id` is the ID of the channel that ticket logs will be sent in.
+This must remain a regular text channel; do not point it at the forum itself.
 You will have to create this yourself.
 - `error_channel_id` is the ID of the channel that you want error messages to be sent in.
 This can be the log channel if you want, just set it to the same as above.